Sinfonia Concertante for Violin, Viola and Orchestra (Mozart)

 The Sinfonia Concertante for Violin, Viola and Orchestra in E♭ major, K. 364 (320d), was written by Wolfgang Amadeus Mozart.

 At the time of its composition in 1779, Mozart was on a tour of Europe that included Mannheim and Paris.
 He had been experimenting with the sinfonia concertante genre and this work can be considered his most successful realization in this cross-over genre between symphony and concerto.

 Instrumentation

-The piece is scored in three movements for solo violin, solo viola, two oboes, two horns, and strings, the last including a divided viola section, which accounts for the work's rich harmony.
+The piece is scored in three movements for solo violin, solo viola, two oboes, two natural horns, and strings, the last including a divided viola section, which accounts for the work's rich harmony.

 The solo viola part is written in D major instead of E♭ major, and the instrument tuned a semitone sharper (scordatura technique), to give a more brilliant tone.
-This technique is uncommon when performed on the modern viola and is used mostly in performance on original instruments.
+This technique is less common when performed on the modern viola and is used mostly in performance on original instruments.
+However, modern violists that choose to play scordatura, the way Mozart originally composed it, will more easily project over the orchestra.